azwreith/elementary-browser/README.md

 # elementary-browser
-A minimalistic browser build using Electron.
+A minimalistic browser built using Electron.